datatrail-jhu/07_dataviz/manuscript/06_multiple_plots.md

-# Mulitple Plots in R
+# Multiple Plots in R

 When generating reports for a data science project, there is often more than one plot that you want to display at a time.
 To accomplish this in R, we will use the R package [patchwork](https://github.com/thomasp85/patchwork) from [Thomas Lin Pedersen](https://www.data-imaginist.com/), which simplifies this process.